 We’ve mentioned that back-end development involves the technical side of web development.
 There are a lot of back-end languages that a developer can use.
 Many of these languages have been around for some time.
 Some existed even before the internet.

-This presents a dilemma on which language to start out with.
+This presents a dilemma on which language to start with.
 To narrow down your choices, pick a programming language that is easy to learn, enjoyable, and relevant.
 A language that’s well-documented, and/or has good online support.

 The only thing you have to keep in mind is that it is not a requirement that you learn every programming language.
 And being a beginner, it is highly recommended that you start off learning one language first.

-The good thing is, once you get the hang of programming in one language, it will be easier to adapt those concepts into other programming languages.
+The good thing is, that once you get the hang of programming in one language, it will be easier to adapt those concepts into other programming languages.

 By far, Java is a stable language.
 It has been around for quite a while and has been widely used.
 Many big tech companies use Java in their websites: Google, Facebook, Amazon, Twitter, and YouTube among others.